Skurfz/cuesmash/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO:

+1. `cuesmash init` - a command that sets up a new iOS or Andriod repo with cucumber, appium, and needed dependencies.
+2. reporting - at the end of a run provide reports of the results.
+3. passing build options to xcodebuild (sandbox, mocked, live).